jainnirav88/Competitive-Programming/testing-windows/readme.md

 => Source:

--> From someone's git repo, I forgot the name

 => Process:

 -> Copy and paste your efficient solution (the one which is failing) in the efficient.cpp file and copy and paste your naive solution (the one which is brute-force)(someone else's solution which is correct in case of practice) in the naive.cpp file